dmay/amazon-q-developer-cli/planning/mvp-small-wins/mvp-small-wins-0-scope.md

 ## Tasks Included

 ### 1.1: --no-interactive Support

 ### 1.6: StructuredIO Enhancements

 ---

 ## Task 1.1: --no-interactive Support

+I want to be able to run CLI tool in non-interactive mode, when it would process provided task (prompt provided through CLI argimgents) and complete.

+There are two states a task can complete in:

+- clean, when the loop was completed with agent's response (normally UI would wait for a simple prompt here)
+- non-clean, when the loop was completed with waiting for tool use approval (normally UI would wait for tool approval signal here)

+CLI tool must indicate when the task completed in non-clean state, and exit anyway.

 ### Current State